When Few-Shot Learning Meets Video Object Detection: Experiments for Improved Method

-{\bf Influence of classifier:} We conduct the ablation study of choosing different classifiers in detection head on novel-base split A. Table \ref{tab:ablation} shows the results of these two classifiers on 1-, 2-, and 3-shot settings with Thaw.
-We can see that the cosine classifier outperforms the fully-connected classifier in our few-shot video object detection.

-{\bf Influence of video temporal information:} Without using the temporal information in the video, the video object detector degenerates to an image object detector.
+{\bf Influence of video temporal information:} Without using the temporal information in the video, the video object detector {\it degenerates} to an image object detector.
 In this case, given few-shot videos, all the key frames are used separately for fine-tuning the image object detector.
 Thus 1-shot in our video object detection is equivalent to $15$-shot in image object detection.
 To study this further, we conduct an ablation study using novel-base split A. We use Freeze here since image-based Freeze could be considered as the state-of-the-art transfer-learning based few-shot image object detection method \cite{simple}.
 The results in Table \ref{tab:ablation2} clearly demonstrate the importance of using video information rather than single image information and the meaning of few-shot learning for video object detection.
+This could also be seen as a comparison between our few-shot {\bf video} object detection and state-of-the-art few-shot {\bf image} object detection.

 {\bf Visualization of few-shot video object detection:} An example of 1-shot video object detection results for different methods are shown in Figure \ref{fig:panda}.
 The blue and red bounding boxes denote the correct and wrong detection, respectively.
 From the results, we can see that Joint suffers from the overfitting problem as indicated by the red boxes.
 For Freeze, there is a mixture of correct and wrong detections.
 For Thaw, there are more correct bounding boxes compared with Joint and Freeze, highlighting its effectiveness.